 Blight and Discretionary Purchase some useful info

-Only those within the red line are eligible for blight currently, outside of that it’s classed as discretionary blight which currently Highways England are not accepting at this time.
+Only those within the development boundary are eligible for blight currently, outside of that it’s classed as discretionary purchase which currently Highways England are accepting in certain situations at this time.

 If anyone is in doubt we would recommend contacting Highways England or a lawyer for further info.